April 18, 2020

 California vintner tasting, and silent auction

-Three course seated dinner in the main ballroom, honoring the 2019 Champions of Hope, and featuring an engaging live auction.
+Three course seated dinner in the main ballroom, honoring the 2020 Champions of Hope and the 2020 Catalyst for Mission Advancement Honoree.
+There also will be an engaging live auction.

 Attire is black tie optional